IBM-Cloud/openwhisk-cloud-usage-sample/README.md

 2. Clone or download this repository.

 3. Download and install [wskdeploy](https://github.com/apache/incubator-openwhisk-wskdeploy/releases/tag/0.9.8-incubating).
-You can add the `wskdeploy` executable to your `PATH` or inside the directory for this tutorial.
+You can add the `wskdeploy` executable to your `PATH` or within the downloaded repo's directory.
 The `wsdeploy` executable will be used to deploy the various artifacts to IBM Cloud Functions.

 ## Setup